 Credit Counselling

-Before you make any decisions about stopping your payments, taking out another loan, or maxing out a credit card, you should speak with a reputable and licensed credit counsellor.
 They can analyze your financial situation, come up with a plan, and advise you on the steps you should take to deal with your debt.
 For some, a credit counsellor may be all you need to deal with your debt, for others, another debt relief option may be more suitable.

 Debt Consolidation Loan

-A debt consolidation loan is a great option for many consumers, especially those who have a lot of high-interest debt from payday loans (one of the worst types of predatory lending).
-A debt consolidation loan will allow you to pay off all your other debt so that you’ll only need to make payments on the one new loan.
-Your goal should be to get a new loan with a lower more manageable interest rate so you can save some money on interest charges while working to pay off your debt quickly.
+A debt consolidation loan is a great option for many consumers, especially those who have a lot of high-interest debt such as payday loans.
+A debt consolidation loan will allow you to pay off all your other debt so that you’ll only need to make payments on one new loan.

 Debt Management Program

 A debt management program (DMP), also referred to as a debt consolidation program is often best suited for those consumers who cannot get approved for an affordable debt consolidation loan.
 When you enter a DMP you’ll work with a trained professional who will guide you through the whole process and deal with your creditors on your behalf.
-You’ll meet with a professional who will assess your finances, create a plan for you, and even provide you with advice on how to better manage debt in the future.
-Here’s what you can expect from a DMP.

 - You may be able to qualify for lower interest rates (keep in mind that your creditors may not agree to this).